januff/miedo-react/README.md

-## !Mideo, Terror, Espanto!
+### !Mideo, Terror, Espanto!

-One of fandom's tastiest mid-century bootleggers was Mexico City's Editora Sol, who in the early ’60s published unauthorized reissues of EC Comics, then barely five years slain.
-This demo presents panels from two 1962 translations, Feldstein and Wood's race melodrama “The Whipping” (as “El Castigo”) and Krigstein's hallucinatory “You, Murderer” (as “Asesino.”)
-Both are swiped from the same issue of <i>Shock SuspenStories</i> famously debated by EC publisher Bill Gaines and psychiatrist Frederic Wertham before Senate Subcommittee in 1954.
+One unusually tasteful mid-century bootlegger was Mexico City's Editora Sol, who in the early ’60s published unauthorized reissues of EC Comics, stamped out domestically only five years earlier.
+This demo presents panels from two 1962 translations, Feldstein and Wood's hate parable “The Whipping” (as “El Castigo”) and Krigstein's Expressionist “You, Murderer” (as “Asesino.”)
+Both are swiped from the same issue of <i>Shock SuspenStories</i> famously debated by EC publisher William Gaines and psychiatrist Frederic Wertham before Senate Subcommittee in 1954.

 ### Bootstrapped with create-react-app